-What animals can drop stones into a water-filled tube to bring floating food within reach, bend wire to form a hook and use a short stick to retrieve a longer one that allows them to fish for food?
+What animals can drop stones into a water-filled tube to bring floating food within reach or bend wire to form a hook?
 Obviously chimpanzees?
-No, New Caledonian crows have evolved sophisticated tool use independently.
+No, New Caledonian crows have evolved sophisticated tool use too.

 Humans are not unique in their ability to use tools, and many other animals employ tools.
 The precise occurrence and distribution of tool use depends on how it is defined, and such behaviours are not always easy to classify.
 In his seminal book ‘Animal Tool Behaviour: The Use and Manufacture of Tools by Animals’ (1980, Garland STPM Pub.), Benjamin Beck defined tool use as “the external employment of an unattached environmental object to alter more efficiently the form, position, or condition of another object, another organism, or the user itself, when the user holds or carries the tool during or just prior to use and is responsible for the proper and effective orientation of the tool”.
 According to this widely accepted definition, a bird that uses a twig to extract food from a crevice is using a tool.
 But what about a gull opening a mussel by dropping it onto a stone, a male bowerbird attracting a mate with its elaborately decorated bower or a heron using discarded crackers as a bait to catch fish?
 Such cases, where tools are not held or manipulated, are often referred to as borderline tool use or proto-tool use.